OUR HISTORY

 Partnering with the Christian Service Center

 SALT is a mobile outreach center, and at times it is difficult to find a location to set up all of our trailers and vehicles.
-Around September of 2020, the Christian Service Center proposed to partner with SALT and allow us to set up our mobile outreach center on their property, free of charge.
-They also provided us with the use of their buildings for various purposes such as storage of clothing and shoe donations, hair-cutting stations, and washer and dryer hookups.
-They also do not charge us for the use of their water and electricity.
-It is partnerships like this that enable organizations like ours and the Christian Service Center to utilize its resources efficiently and provide support and assistance to those in need as effectively as possible.
+Around August of 2020, through a link at the City of Orlando, the Christian Service Center offered to partner with SALT and allow us to set up our mobile outreach center on their property, free of charge.
+They also provided us with the use of their buildings for various purposes such as storage of clothing and shoe donations, hair-cutting stations, washer and dryer hookups.
+It is partnerships like this that empower organizations like ours and the Christian Service Center to utilize its resources efficiently and provide support and assistance to those in need as effectively as possible.
 We are incredibly grateful for the generosity of the Christian Service Center as we continue to partner with them.

 $250,000 Grant from the City of Orlando

-The City of Orlando extended it's contract with SALT into September, and in October SALT was awarded a grant of $250,000 by the City of Orlando to continue providing services and resources to our residentially-challenged friends for one full year.
-Due to more funds being available, we have been able to hire more employees to run the daily operations of the mobile outreach center, and added Wednesdays to our Sunday-Tuesday-Thursday schedule.
-Additionally we have been able hire two part-time social workers and bring on six UCF social work interns to provide case management services to our homebound friends.
-This is a huge blessing as we are better able to connect them with other resources and organizations and thus get them closer to not being homeless in a more efficient way.
+The City of Orlando extended it's contract with SALT into September, and in October SALT was awarded a grant of $250,000 by the City of Orlando to continue providing services and resources to our unhoused guests for one full year.
+Due to more funds, SALT was able to hire more employees to run the daily operations of the mobile outreach center, expanding and increasing it's services to the unsheltered.
+SALT was able to add a fourth day to its operation at that time.
+Additionally, SALT was able hire two full time social workers and bring on six UCF social work interns to provide case management services to our homebound friends at the beginning of 2021.
+This is a huge blessing as SALT was better able to connect the unsheltered with other resources and organizations, helping them take steps toward ending their homelessness.

 Launching our Laundry Trailer

-In late October of 2020, with help from the City of Orlando, Simply Healthcare Plans (new corporate sponsor), and many generous private donors from the community, we were able to place the 50% down-payment on the next phase of our mobile outreach center, a laundry trailer.
-The laundry trailer, valued at $74,000, will be outfitted with 6 industrial sized washers and dryers.
-These 12 units will allow us to provide our homebound friends, and potentially our low-income neighbors with the ability to have clean laundry at no cost to them.
+In late October of 2020, with help from the City of Orlando, Simply Healthcare Plans (new corporate sponsor), and many generous private donors from the community, SALT was able to place the 50% down-payment on the next phase of our mobile outreach center, a laundry trailer.
+The laundry trailer, valued at $90,000 is outfitted with 6 industrial sized washers and dryers.
+These 12 units will allow us to provide our home-bound friends with the ability to have clean laundry at no cost to them.
 Being able to launder our friends' clothing is important because it better utilizes clothing and monetary donations.
 The cleaned clothes will be able to be worn over and over, instead of being thrown away once they become soiled beyond use.

 Case Management Program

 In October 2020, Renae Oxford our Senior Case Manager, started working with us part-time.
-She worked closely with Eric Camarillo the foundation for a case management program that was launched in January 2021.
+She worked closely with Eric Camarillo on a case management program launched in January 2021.
 At that time we hired our second Senior Case Manager, Leslie Fritjofson.
-Together they ran the program initially with six social work interns from the University of Central Florida.
+Together, they ran the program initially with six social work interns from the University of Central Florida.
 Our case management program is designed to assess the needs of the individual, create a plan, make referrals to other organizations, and fill any service gaps in the community.
 Their main metric of success is how many people they help take the next step toward ending their homelessness and how many people they help transition to shelter or housing.
 Our case management team was able to help 75% of those they served take the next step toward ending their homelessness and helped 20% transition to shelter or housing.
+SA:LT runs a housing-focused drop-in center.

 Building Permanent Housing